Skip to main content

 Breville the Bakery Chef

-From the minute you unpack the Breville the Bakery Chef you know it’s a well-designed, high quality product.
-Its streamlined shape, smooth surfaces, well-fitted parts and LED readouts indicate that it’s a precision machine.
+From the minute you unpack the Breville the Bakery Chef, you know it’s a well-designed, high-quality product.
+Its streamlined shape, smooth surfaces, well-fitted parts, and LED readouts indicate that it’s a precision machine.

 The speed dial works in conjunction with a lighted bar that’s marked to show you which mixing task to use at each speed level.
-On the base, there’s a timer that you can set to an exact time; forget to set it and it will count up so you can track how long you’ve been mixing.
+On the base, there’s a timer that you can set to an exact time; forget to put it and it will count up so you can track how long you’ve been mixing.

-In addition to the beater, whisk, dough hook and splatter shield provided with most mixers, you get an extra beater with scraper edges and a lid to cover the bowl when you’re rising yeast dough or refrigerating sugar cookie dough.
+In addition to the beater, whisk, dough hook, and splatter shield provided with most mixers, you get an extra beater with scraper edges and a lid to cover the bowl when you’re rising yeast dough or refrigerating sugar cookie dough.

 Plus, the Breville comes with two bowls: a 4-quart stainless steel bowl and a 5-quart glass bowl with measurement markings on the side.
 A lamp shines down into the bowl so you can tell when your eggs and sugar have turned pale yellow or your cream is thickened.

-You won’t find a hub on this mixer for attaching accessories like a grinder or pasta maker so you can’t justify the high price by thinking you’re getting more than one appliance for your money.
+You won’t find a hub on this mixer for attaching accessories like a grinder or pasta maker, so you can’t justify the high price by thinking you’re getting more than one appliance for your money.
 However, its beautiful design, excellent mixing ability, and helpful extras do make it worth the splurge.
 The Breville is available in black, white, silver, champagne, and dark blue.

 Pros